-In August and September the Glyptotek will once more open its doors to a new season of Summer Concerts in the beautiful Central Hall of the museum.
+Experience world class musicians amongst Roman gods and heroes, when we invite you to a new season of classical summer concerts in the beautiful Central Hall of the museum.

-Behind this year’s star-studded program is concertmaster and court musician Julie Eskær
+Behind the star-studded program is concertmaster and court musician Julie Eskær

 and solo cellist of The Royal Orchestra Ingemar Brantelid.

-Look forward to romantic, dramatic, spell-binding and festive tones performed amongst Roman gods
+Look forward to romantic, dramatic, spell-binding and festive tones.

 See all the concerts below.

 This is an opportunity to hear three award-winning young musicians revelling in Beethoven’s melodious universe.

 Musicians: Josef Alin (cello), Jonas Lyskjær Frølund (clarinet) and Elias Holm (piano)